Motivic multiplicativity of complete intersections: Complete intersections

-(ii) The result still holds true for Fano or Calabi-Yau complete intersections with at most quotient singularities in any quotient of a projective space by a finite group.
+\item[(ii)] The result remains valid for Fano or Calabi--Yau complete intersections with at worst quotient singularities in any quotient of a projective space by a finite group.

-(iii) Unfortunately, if each $Y_k:=V(\sigma_k)$ has nontrivial Chow groups, then the cycle class $\delta_{X*}D$ may fail to be completely decomposable even if $e=2$.
-Let us explain why.
+\item[(iii)] Unfortunately, if each variety $Y_k:=V(\sigma_k)$ has nontrivial Chow groups, then the cycle class $\delta_{X*}D$ need not be completely decomposable, even when $e=2$.
+This explains the formulations of parts (ii) and (iii).
+We now describe the mechanism underlying this phenomenon.
 For simplicity, take $Y=Y_k$ and write as cycle: